Nightwish2710/APCS-thesis-template/README.md

      * For horizontal border to be thicker, call command ``\tabucline[<thickness>]{-}`` instead of ``\hline``.
      * For vertical border to be thicker, write like this example ``\begin{tabu}{|[<thickness>]c|c|l|[<thickness>]l|}``.
 The ``[<thickness>]`` will affect the ``|`` before it.

+  3. Using this website https://tablesgenerator.com/ to write table faster.

+* **Some useful parameters when writing lists:**

+  * In